Detox | 6 min read

 Over time, the person who is taking Xanax daily will experience a dependency on Xanax.
 Their body becomes accustomed to running slower.
 The brain adjusts to the drug and changes its habits so that it functions slower and at a pace that the depressant set.

 Beyond the physical lack of medication a person will experience when detoxing from Xanax, there are also withdrawal symptoms.
-Withdrawal happens when the body becomes chemically dependent on a foreign substance, in this case, it is Xanax.
+Withdrawal happens when the body becomes chemically dependent on a foreign substance.
+In this case, it is Xanax.
 The symptoms of Xanax withdrawal are as follows:

-These all can occur once the body does not receive its next dose of Xanax.
+These can occur once the body does not receive its next dose of Xanax.
 If you begin to feel these symptoms after missing a dose of Xanax, you may be suffering from a Xanax addiction.
 It can be hard to tell if you are suffering from Xanax addiction because many of these symptoms can be chalked up to external reasons.
-It is even easier to miss the signs of an addiction when it is a prescription drug prescribed to you by your doctor.
-That is why your doctor will monitor you closely when you are prescribed Xanax.
+It is even easier to miss the signs of an addiction when it is a prescription drug prescribed to you by your doctor, which is why your doctor will monitor you closely when you are prescribed Xanax.

 Xanax is a drug in the benzodiazepine family and is a short-acting drug.
 This means that it has an average half-life of approximately 11 hours.
 Therefore, approximately 6 to 12 hours after the last dosage of Xanax, withdrawal symptoms can begin if a new pill is not taken.

-Next, is the general stage of withdrawal.
+Next is the general stage of withdrawal.
 This stage lasts 1 to 4 days and is when the acute withdrawal symptoms typically begin.
 Acute withdrawal symptoms can include anxiety attacks, panic attacks, depression, suicidal thoughts or actions, moodiness such as irritability or jumpiness, insomnia, difficulty focusing, blackouts or memory loss, hallucinations, sensitivity to sensory input, and more.

 If a person such as you or a loved one is addicted to taking Xanax for which they have no prescription, then there are some things you should do to try and help yourself feel better.